andrej-moor/sTudoo/docs/technical-docs/app-structure.md

 The `classes.db` file is the database that save the application relevant data.

 ## studoo.py & .flaskenv (Run The App)
 The `studoo.py` file is a python script that defines the Flask application instance.
-It imports the `app` varible from the `app` package (see above).
+It imports the `app` variable from the `app` package mantioned above.

 To run the application `FLASK_APP` environment variable is set to `studoo.py` in the `.flaskenv` file.